skaderli/WaveBreaking/README.rst

 Tutorial
 --------

 This tutorial shows how to calculate Rossby wave breaking events step by step.
-After successfully installling the wavebreaking package, the wavebreaking module needs to be imported.
-Make sure that the Python kernel with the correct virtual environment (where the wavebreking package is installed) is running.
+After successfully installing the wavebreaking package, the wavebreaking module needs to be imported.
+Make sure that the Python kernel with the correct virtual environment (where the wavebreaking package is installed) is running.

 .. code-block:: python